go-aah/docs/routes-config.md

     path = "/"

     # HTTP verb/method mapping.
-    #   - Supports multiple `HTTP` verbs with comma separated
+    #   - Supports multiple `HTTP` verbs as comma-separated values
     #   - Supports lowercase and uppercase
     #
     # Default value is `GET`.
     method = "GET"

-    # Controller mapping for the mapped `path` and `method`.
+    # Controller mapping for mapped `path` and `method`.
-    # It is fully qualified package path with controller name.
+    # It becomes a fully qualified package path with controller name.
     #
-    # For e.g.- (controller defined with or without package prefix)
+    # Examples- (controller is defined with or without package prefix)
     #   - UserController
     #   - /v1/user/UserController
     #   - /v2/user/UserController
     #   - /v1/admin/permission/PermissionsController
     #   - /v2/admin/permission/PermissionsController
     #
-    # It is required value, no default.
+    # It is the required value and not a default one.
     controller = "AppController"

     # Action mapping for the mapped controller.